robin174/reigate-delivers-app/README.md

 You'll need a Cloudinary account - this is the CDN that the images are hosted on.

+##Netlify

+##Signup to CMS
+In order to access the CMS - you need to connect enable xxx under 'xxx'.

+Once enabled, sign-up here:

+Takes a little time for the email confirmation to come through.

 ##Additional

 ### Brand Colours